This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How to tell when summer squash is ready to pick?

-Pick summer squash when it’s small and tender – 4-6 inches long for zucchini, 3-4 inches diameter for patty pan.
+You’ll know your summer squash hits Harvest Timing when it’s young and glossy—4-6 inches for zucchini, 3-4 inches across for patty pan varieties.

 What do squash plants look like when ready to harvest?